 - Red hair has been around a long time and not just in northern Europe.
 Even centuries ago there were redheads in Asia (think Genghis Khan) and even in Africa.

-- The highest percentage of redheads in the world live in Scotland (13%), followed closely by Ireland (10%).
-In the USA, about 2% of the population are redheads but, in the rest of the world, little more than 1% are red-haired.
+- The highest percentage of red hair in the world is found in Scotland (13%), followed closely by Ireland (10%).
+In the USA, about 2% of the population have red hair but, in the rest of the world, little more than 1% are red-haired.

 - Redheads punch above their weight - there are many famous redheads: van Gogh, Nicole Kidman, Rose Leslie, Shaun White, Winston Churchill, Florence Nightingale, Mark Twain, Henry VIII, Prince Harry…the list goes on.